passagemath/passagemath-pkg-comb_walks/docs/source/index.rst

     Q_{\mathcal{S}}(x,y,t) = \sum_{i,j,k \geq 0} q_{i,j,k}^{\mathcal{S}} x^i y^j t^k \in \mathbb{Q}[x,y][[t]].

-This package will allows the user to extract information of `Q_{\mathcal{S}}` providing an easy interface to create Walk models (see class :class:`~daeg1.walkmodel.WalkModel`).
+This package will allows the user to extract information of `Q_{\mathcal{S}}` providing an easy interface to create Walk models (see class :class:`~comb_walks.walkmodel.WalkModel`).

 For using this package, use the import command::

-    from daeg1 import *
+    from comb_walks import *

-The use of this package on the main unweighted walks models can be seeing in the `main webpage <https://discretewalks.gitlabpages.inria.fr/daeg1>`_.
+The use of this package on the main unweighted walks models can be seeing in the `main webpage <https://discretewalks.gitlabpages.inria.fr/comb_walks>`_.

 This code is under the terms of GNU General Public License version 3.